christofferholmstedt/vagrant-phoenix/README.md

 A default Vagrant machine
 =========================
-This is a template project with my common Vagrant settings scripts that can easily be copied to new projects when I start them.
+This is a template project with my common Vagrant settings and scripts so that I can easily copy them to new projects.